 Definition

-BIP47 defines reusable payment codes: a way to publish a single, permanent code that anyone can pay to without the address reuse that normally leaks privacy.
+BIP47 defines reusable payment codes: a way to publish a single, permanent code that anyone can pay without the address reuse that normally destroys privacy.
 A PayNym is the friendly representation of a BIP47 code — a robot avatar and handle (like +example) mapping to the underlying cryptographic payment code.
-Senders and receivers use the code to deterministically derive a fresh on-chain address for every payment, so repeat payments to the same person are not publicly linkable.
+Sender and receiver use the code to deterministically derive a fresh on-chain address for every payment, so repeated payments to the same person are not publicly linkable to each other or to the code itself.

 The notification transaction